Robert Ryland: Early life and education

-In 1830, he married Josephine Norvell, daughter of Thomas and Ann Mosby Norvell.
-They had two sons and two daughters before Josephine died in 1846.
-Robert remarried in 1848 to Elizabeth Presley "Betty" Thornton (daughter of Anthony and Ann Thornton), with whom he had three daughters.

-Professional life

-Ryland received both bachelor's (1826) and master's (1829) from Columbian College (now The George Washington University).
+Ryland received both BA (1826) and MA (1829) from Columbian College (now The George Washington University).

+Career

 From 1841 to 1865, concurrent with his term as president of Richmond College, Ryland served as pastor of First African Baptist Church in Richmond.
 In 1868, Ryland became president of Shelbyville Female College in Shelbyville, Kentucky.
 He subsequently also served as president of female colleges in New Castle and Lexington, Kentucky.
 From 1893 until 1897, he served as chaplain of the Southwest Virginia Institute in Bristol, Virginia.

+Personal life

+In 1830, he married Josephine Norvell, daughter of Thomas and Ann Mosby Norvell.
+They had two sons and two daughters before Josephine died in 1846.
+Robert remarried in 1848 to Elizabeth Presley "Betty" Thornton (daughter of Anthony and Ann Thornton), with whom he had three daughters.

+Death

+He died on April 23, 1899, in Lexington, Kentucky.